UPC/ravada/docs/docs/pci_passthrough.rst

 	Subsystem: Gigabyte Technology Co., Ltd Device 403b Kernel modules: snd_hda_intel

-See that thouch in the NVIDIA VGA the preferred kernel modules are nvidiafb and nouveau, it actually loads vfio-pci which is great.
+See that though in the NVIDIA VGA the preferred kernel modules are nvidiafb and nouveau, it actually loads vfio-pci which is great.

 IOMMU